For the most part I'm

 Sermon-writing is a constant back and forth with the Holy Spirit.
 "Is that me talking or you talking?
 Am I listening to you or am I just trying to be clever?"
 This conversation continues Sunday mornings even as worship begins.

-During worship hundred thoughts come to mind.
+During worship a hundred thoughts come to mind.
 I remember afresh the man who's waiting on test results.
 I notice the woman staring off in the distance.
 I see smiles and grief in the same pew.
 I can tell when the teenager would rather be anywhere else.
 I sense the closeness of some families and the gaping distance between others.
 I scratch out a paragraph.
 I underline a sentence to emphasize.
 I wonder what good news will sound like for _____ today.

 All of this is part of the sermon-writing process.